caiosba/slack-webistrano/README.md

 webistrano_slack
 ================

 A Ruby On Rails plugin for [Webistrano](https://github.com/peritor/webistrano) to send deployment updates to [Slack](https://slack.com/) channels.
+It works better on production mode, because on development mode the models can be reloaded after the plugin, and so the methods are not correctly overwritten.

 # Setup
 * Setup a new Slack instance and note the subdomain used.